MicrosoftDocs/VBA-Docs/api/Excel.SpellingOptions.UserDict.md

 ## Example

-This example instructs Microsoft Excel to create custom dictionary called "Custom1.dic" in the spelling options feature and notifies the user.
+This example instructs Excel to create a custom dictionary called Custom1.dic in the spelling options feature and notifies the user.

 ```vb
 Sub SpecialWord()